 Which Feels Better?

 Clay.
-If authentic casino feel is your priority, there's no contest.
+If authentic casino feel is your priority, there is no contest.
 The bevelled edge, the slightly textured surface, the way they sound when they hit the felt — clay composite chips reproduce the live poker room experience more closely than any other material at this price point.

 Can I Order Both?